 If you need to test the Local installation of Altaro, use the [Local] option.
 If you're looking to scan multiple Altaro installations, you can use the hostname or IP address of these installations by choosing the [Remote] option.

-Please note that the tool does not that support a subnet range and requires a hostname or an IP address.
+Please note that the tool does not support a subnet range and requires a hostname or an IP address.
 Servers in a WORKGROUP are also unsupported.

 The tool can also output the results to a CSV file, simply choose your preferred location (the path and folder must exist).
 A filename must also be provided.